umati/umatiGateway/docs/user/usage.md

 `docker run -it ghcr.io/umati/umatigateway:develop`

-You can use the default configuration to reach the configuration section via the Web Gui and adapt and download your configuration.
+You can use the default configuration to reach the configuration section via the Web GUI and adapt and download your configuration.

 #### Running the umatiGateway as docker container with mounted Configuration Files